Skip to main content

 • curl and jq installed locally.

-• Android workflows: websocat and adb.
+• Android workflows: adb.

 Technical Specification